shortstheory/shortstheory.github.io/books.md

 - The Metamorphosis - Franz Kafka
 - The Knowledge - Lewis Dartnell
 - The Word is Murder - Anthony Horowitz
+- Models - Mark Manson
+- The Trial - Franz Kafka
+- What I Talk About When I Talk About Running - Haruki Murakami
+- A Wild Sheep Chase - Haruki Murakami

 ### 2021